Upward-Spiral-Science/TA/draft/revised_questions.md

 - ~~*What is the distribution of max(A)-min(A) (i.e. dynamic range) for each dataset i?*~~

-  > This question was not answered as it didn't seem relevant.
+  > This question was not answered as it didn't seem as informative as the following.
 Instead, we asked and answered "what is the weight distribution of edge weights for each dataset".

 **Inferential** <br />
 - *If graphs G<sub>n<sub>i</sub></sub> and G<sub>n<sub>j</sub></sub> for all i != j are processed the same way, is descriminability maximized?*